-Table 1: Sanitary Registration, Classification by Product Groups
+Table 1: Sanitary Registration.
+Classification by Product Groups Table I. Sameary registi ation, Classification by Houder Groups

 Sanitary registration or renewal occurs only if the application complies with all established requirements.
 This procedure should take no more than seven working days.
 Verification of the product's sanitary quality is carried out after sanitary registration or renewal.
 Sanitary registration of food and beverages are valid for five years from date of issue.
 Renewals must occur between seven and sixty days of the registration's date of expiry.